Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices: Proof of the master inequalities, Proposition

 Before going into the proof, we note that, due to the cumulant expansion in \eqref{eq:min exp 1av}, there are chains of resolvents $G$ and deterministic matrices $A$ appearing, where some of the $A$'s are \emph{not} necessarily regular w.r.t.~the spectral parameters of the surrounding $G$'s.
 The principal idea is to decompose such $A$ with the aid of Lemma \ref{lem:regularbasic} and carefully track the resulting errors.
-As a rule of thumb, potentially small denominators resulting from resolvent identities or the integral representation in Lemma \ref{lem:intrepG^2} are balanced with the linear perturbative estimates from Lemma \ref{lem:regularbasic}.
-See also Remark \ref{rmk:strategy} below. \ for which we recall that $w \in \mathbf{D}_{\ell +1}^{(\epsilon_0, \kappa_0)}$, i.e.~in particular $\eta \ge (\ell +1) N^{-1+\epsilon_0}$ and hence $\tilde{\eta} \ge \ell N^{-1+\epsilon_0}$.
-In particular, $\Gamma \equiv \Gamma^\tau_{\tilde{\eta}}(J) \subset \mathbf{D}_{\ell}^{(\epsilon_0, \kappa_0)}$.
+As a rule of thumb, potentially small denominators resulting from {resolvent identities \eqref{eq:resolid}} or the integral representation in Lemma \ref{lem:intrepG^2} are balanced with the linear perturbative estimates from Lemma \ref{lem:regularbasic}.
+See also Remark \ref{rmk:strategy} below. \ for which we recall that $w \in \mathbf{D}_{\ell +1}^{(\epsilon_0, \kappa_0)}$, i.e.~in particular $\eta \ge (\ell +1) N^{-1+\epsilon_0}$ and hence $\tilde{\eta} \ge \ell N^{-1+\epsilon_0}$. {The fact that $J$ is a union of compact intervals follows from the fact the support of the density of $H^\Lambda$ has finitely many components.} In particular, $\Gamma \equiv \Gamma^\tau_{\tilde{\eta}}(J) \subset \mathbf{D}_{\ell}^{(\epsilon_0, \kappa_0)}$.
 Now, we split the contour $\Gamma$ in three parts,\footnote{ In the case of several $w_1, ... , w_k$, the second part might require a further decomposition: If the spectral parameters of the resolvents which are \emph{not} involved in such an integral representation have spectral parameters with imaginary parts of absolute value greater than one, we need to split $\Gamma_2$ according to $|\Im z| \le 1$ and $|\Im z| > 1$.
 While the former will be treated exactly as $\Gamma_2$ here, the latter shall be estimated by means of the $\eta> 1$-laws, which we discussed after Remark \ref{rmk:sqrteta}.} i.e.

 As depicted in Figure \ref{fig:decomp}, the first part of the contour consists of the entire horizontal part of $\Gamma$.
 The second part, $\Gamma_2$, covers the vertical components up to $|\Im z| \le N^{100}$.
 Finally, $\Gamma_3$ consists of the remaining part with $|\Im z| > N^{100}$.